-In project BEST, the investing partners were encouraged to test in practice, how, in addition to well-planned and cost-effective technical investments, development of better management and cooperation between stakeholders can contribute to improved treatment of industrial wastewaters.
+In project BEST financed by the EU Interreg Baltic Sea Region programme, the investing partners were encouraged to test in practice, how, in addition to well-planned and cost-effective technical investments, development of better management and cooperation between stakeholders can contribute to improved treatment of industrial wastewaters.
 All investing partners - Leszno water utility (PL), Doruchow Commune (PL), Latvijas Piens dairy company (LV), E-Piim dairy company (EE) and Põltsamaa water utility (EE) - participated in the development work and selected the models for testing based on their own circumstances and needs.
 In addition, two other project partners, namely Riga Technical University (LV) and City of Warsaw (PL), contributed to the development process by their own analyses.